 Since 2012 the Council and Puke Ariki have worked collaboratively to ensure that Aotea Utanganui Museum of South Taranaki receives a share of the Council’s funding support for appropriate exhibitions and activities.

-Recent Aotea Utanganui Museum of South Taranaki exhibitions supported by the Council have focused on South Taranaki ports, Eltham history, and transportation in South Taranaki.
+Recent Aotea Utanganui Museum of South Taranaki exhibitions supported by the Council have focused on South Taranaki ports, Eltham history, transportation and gardens in South Taranaki.